 I used Arc property Solicitors a few years past for my conveyancing in Fulwood.
 Now, I need my files but the law firm has closed.
 What do I do?

 You should contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Fulwood of the conveyancing firm of solicitors you previously hired, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-My conveyancer has identified a a legal deficiency with the lease for the flat we are purchasing in Fulwood.
-The seller’s lawyers have suggested title insurance as a workaround.
-We are happy with insurance and will pay for it.
-Our property lawyer has advised that he must be satisfied that the bank is willing to move forward with this solution.
-Are we the client or is the mortgage company ?
+Our conveyancer in Fulwood has identified a a legal deficiency with the lease for the apartment we are purchasing in Fulwood.
+The seller’s lawyers have suggested defective title insurance as a workaround.
+We are content with insurance and will cover the costs.
+Our lawyer has advised that as he is on the mortgage company conveyancing panel he must be satisfied that the lender is happy with this solution.
+Who is the client here, us or the lender?

 The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and the bank are the client.
-Your conveyancing practitioner must comply with the UK Finance Lenders’ Handbook provisions.
-The UK Finance Lenders’ Handbook conditions require your lawyer to disclose issues such as defects with the lease so that the bank can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
-Should you refuse to allow your lawyer to make the appropriate notification then your conveyancing practitioner will have no choice but to discontinue acting for you.
+A precondition to being on the lender approved panel is to comply with the UK Finance Lenders’ Handbook requirements.
+The UK Finance Lenders’ Handbook conditions require your lawyer to disclose issues such as defects will the lease so that the lender can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.